gardener/gardener/docs/concepts/controller-manager.md

 ### [`NamespacedCloudProfile` Controller](../../pkg/controllermanager/controller/namespacedcloudprofile)

-`NamespacedCloudProfile`s provide a project-scoped extension to `CloudProfile`s, allowing for adjustments to a parent `CloudProfile` (e.g. by overriding expiration dates of Kubernetes versions or machine images).
+`NamespacedCloudProfile`s provide a project-scoped extension to `CloudProfile`s, allowing for adjustments of a parent `CloudProfile` (e.g. by overriding expiration dates of Kubernetes versions or machine images).
 This allows for modifications without global project visibility.
 Like `CloudProfile`s do in their spec, `NamespacedCloudProfile`s also expose the resulting `Shoot` constraints as a `CloudProfileSpec` in their status.

 The controller ensures that `NamespacedCloudProfile`s in-use remain present in the system until the last referring `Shoot` is deleted by adding a finalizer that is only released when there is no `Shoot` referencing the `NamespacedCloudProfile` anymore.